CassandraMaldonado/Cancer_diagnosis/README.md

 - Visualize and compare distributions of diagnostic features across malignant and benign tumors using histograms and boxplots.

-Use statistical measures to identify the top 3 features with the strongest class separation.
+- Use statistical measures to identify the top 3 features with the strongest class separation.

 *2. Dimensionality Reduction with PCA.*

-Apply Principal Component Analysis (PCA) to project high-dimensional data into 2D.
+- Apply PCA to the high-dimensional data into 2D.

 Visualize clusters and interpret patterns between cancer types in reduced dimensions.